fluree/docs.flur.ee/src/content/0.13.0/docs/identity/signatures.md

 ### NPM Package

 Fluree has published a Javascript library that contains helper functions to help users sign queries and transactions.
-This can be downloaded via npm, `npm install fluree-cryptography`.
+This can be downloaded via npm, `npm install @fluree/crypto-utils`.

-The documentation (available on <a href="https://github.com/fluree/cryptography" target="_blank">GitHub</a>), guides you through how to generate keys, sign queries, and sign transactions.
+The documentation (available on <a href="https://github.com/fluree/crypto-utils" target="_blank">GitHub</a>), guides you through how to generate keys, sign queries, and sign transactions.

 We recommend using the Javascript library or the [user interface](#user-interface) for ease of use, but you can read more about how to sign queries and transactions manually below.